Has your sex drive done a disappearing act?

-On the other hand, high levels of prolactin, which is usually connected with milk production, decreases libido.
+On the other hand, high levels of prolactin, which is usually connected with milk production, can decrease libido.

-One thing is clear though, that unbalanced hormones can have a negative effect on libido.
+One thing is clear though - unbalanced hormones can have a negative effect on libido.

 And of course a woman’s sexual desire is inextricably linked with emotions.